 Job Offer from January 23, 2023

-(Approximate work division: 30 % laser lab work / 40 % assembly and test of electric circuits and mechanics / 30 % computer design, simulation, and data evaluation with, e.g., Inventor, Eagle, MATLAB/Python, Gnuplot, and computer-controlled lab experiments)
+(Approximate work division: 40% laser lab work / 20% assembly of electric circuits / 40% computer design, simulation, and data evaluation with, e.g., Inventor, Eagle/MATLAB, Python, Gnuplot)

 21 (11), pp. 13572 - 13579 (2013)High-bandwidth squeezed light at 1550 nm from a compact monolithic PPKTP cavity.
 Optics Express